UsmanSafni/UsmanSafni/README.md

 ### About Me

 As an AI enthusiast, I am fueled by curiosity and driven by a desire to make a meaningful impact through technology.
-My expertise spans across **machine learning, deep learning, and natural language processing**, enabling me to tackle diverse challenges across various industries.
+My expertise spans across **machine learning, natural language processing and Generative AI**, enabling me to tackle diverse challenges across various industries.

 ### Projects Showcase 🚀